jacklul/scripts/fmovies-watchlist/README.md

 # fmovies-watchlist

+### WARNING: THIS SCRIPT NO LONGER WORKS AS THEY ADDED LOGIN CAPTCHA TO THE SITE AND CHANGED SITE LAYOUT.

 This script checks [fmovies.to](https://fmovies.to/) watchlist for new releases of specified quality.

 It uses [telegram-notify](/telegram-notify/) script to send the notifications to the configured Telegram chat.